Module guide

 It enables the "std" feature of crates and other default features that require the standard library.

-This feature is enabled by rmx-profile-wasm.
+This feature is enabled by rmx-profile-portable.
 It does not typically need to be set manually.

-Similar to rmx-feature-std, but excludes features that are incompatible with WebAssembly targets, such as those requiring threading or OS-specific APIs.
+Similar to rmx-feature-std, but excludes features that are incompatible with portable targets (WASM, musl cross-compilation), such as those requiring threading or OS-specific APIs.

 This feature is enabled by rmx-profile-std.
 It does not typically need to be set manually.